unit-mesh/auto-dev/docs/customize/variables.md

 - methodName: Used to get the method name of the current method.
 - frameworkContext: Used to get the framework context of the current file, for example: `spring`, `junit`, `mockito`, etc.
+- all: Used to get all the variables. (since @1.8.6)

 ## 中文版本（Chinese version）